mariaflores13/regression-ames-housing-prices/README.md

 - Los Angeles: $717,583
 - San Francisco: $1,387,263

-Given the sale price trends and predictions, Ames, Iowa marks off the housing affordability factor – from which a tech company would benefit expanding to.
+Given the sale price trends and predictions, Ames, Iowa marks off the housing affordability factor.
 Affordable housing appeals to outside talent and retains current talent.
 Although housing in Ames is within a dream price range for an expanding tech market, the other 4 factors must surely be investigated further.

 Tech-Available Markets Factor: I researched the [U.S. Bureau of Labor Statistics](https://data.bls.gov/lausmap/showMap.jsp;jsessionid=26AFE327E0F12840099BEBC18A61C7FF._t3_06v) database and found that Ames unemployment rates were at 1.6% in 2018, compared to those in Los Angeles, which were at 4.2%.
-Zillow states that a labor market with lower unemployment rates can support a growing economy because it leaves room for outside tech talent to come in and take advantage of the unique work-in-tech-own-a-house opportunity.

 ---